A Friend I Abandoned

 Oh, I didn't tell you that, did I?

 In the voicemail, he said he was sorry for everything.
 Voice and hands shaking, I called him back and asked how he was doing.
 He said he was with his parents and had been going back to church.
 I kept the call short because I was traveling, I told myself and him.
-I knew I would not reach out to him again, at least until I felt more safe being in his company.
+I knew I would not reach out to him again, at least until I felt more safe in his company.

 And now, he is dead.